 Is ordinary hyaluronic acid good for acne scars?

-Although hyaluronic acid will not fill in clear acne marks, it will help to minimise redness and the appearance of acne.
+Although hyaluronic acid will not fill in clear acne marks, it will help to minimize redness and the appearance of acne.
 Furthermore, hyaluronic acid can protect the skin, which is particularly beneficial for acne-prone skin since it lacks a good lipid barrier.

 There aren’t many acne-fighting goods in the Ordinary line.
 However, a few primary formulations in the line contain ingredients that have been shown to help with current acne flare-ups and avoid potential breakouts.